 You may also register when you apply for or renew your Colorado Driver’s License.

-Alternately, You may register to vote at the office of the Archuleta County Election’s office, the Town Clerk’s office, the Department of Human Services or via an approved Voter Registration Drive.
+In addition, you may register to vote at the Archuleta County Election’s office, the Department of Human Services or via an approved Voter Registration Drive.

-Lastly, you may print the voter registration form and return it to the Archuleta County Election's Office.
+Lastly, you may print the voter registration form and return it to the Archuleta County Election's Office by mail or email.